sunni426/nova-networks/README.md

 ### Acknowledgements
 We are deeply grateful to our advisors from Novartis Discovery Sciences Data Science Biomedical Research for mentoring us in this project.

-*@Boston University, Department of Biomedical Engineering, 2024*
+*@ Boston University, Department of Biomedical Engineering, 2024*